SAP-samples/teched2024-XP280/exercises/ex2/README.md

     This will initialize the setup and download the required provider.
 You can also check your file system to see that a `.terraform` directory has been created.

-2. Next we want to check what Terraform will do when we apply the configuration.
-We do so via the command
+1. Next we execute another planning:

     ```bash
-    terraform plan
-    ```

-    This will show you what Terraform will do if we would apply the configuration.
-This step is important to validate if the configuration is acting as expected.
-We will also save the plan to a file for using it later.
-Execute the following command:

-    ```bash
     terraform plan -out=tfplan
     ```

-    You should see that Terraform would create a subaccount with the parameters you provided.
-This looks good, so let us apply the plan via:
+    As expected the new resources get created, while the previously created subaccount remains untouched.
+We again save the plan to a file for using it later.
+If the result matches our expectations we can apply the configuration:

     ```bash
     terraform apply tfplan
     ```

-    As a result you see in the output that Terraform is creating the subaccount.
-You can also check the SAP BTP cockpit to see the subaccount being created.
+    As a result you see that Terraform created the resources.
+As we specified dedicated output variables we also see them as separate section at the end of the output from the Terraform CLI.

 ## Summary

 You've now made the first step in defining your SAP BTP infrastructure as Code namely the creation of a subaccount.

 Continue to - [Exercise 3 - Setup of SAP Build Code](../ex3/README.md)